Ways to Give

 • IRA accounts - tax-free “rollovers” to benefit from an IRA account.

-In appreciation for your kindness, we are delighted to celebrate your planned gift to the College at our annual fall Anna+Lydia Society Donor Reception.
 Please share with us news of your plans to include PNCA in your estate or other charitable planned gift so that we may honor your support and include you in future special gift planning events and receptions.

 Office of Advancement